Ladd & Co.: Hawaii

 Brinsmade stayed in Europe trying to collect, but the investors were now wary.
 Meanwhile, Ladd & Co. was borrowing heavily to finance new facilities for its expected expansion.
 Some of this money came from the King himself.
 The U.S. State Department replaced Brinsmade as Consul during his absence in January 1845 by Alexander G. Abell.

 For the first time, a diplomatic representative called "Commissioner", George Brown, also was appointed in March 1843, in addition to the trade representative.

 Gerrit P. Judd, the Finance Minister of the Kingdom, realized the government itself was short of cash and called in their loan.
 Judd and Richards convinced the Hawaiian government to disavow the deal.
-At least one historian notes a factor in losing the support of the American Protestant missionaries was the fact that the Belgians were generally Catholic.
+At least one historian notes a factor in losing the support of the American Protestant missionaries was that the Belgians were generally Catholic.

 When a newspaper report on Ladd's shaky financial situation got back to Belgium, the investors pulled out of the deal for good.
 Brinsmade returned to Hawaii empty-handed in March 1846.

 With no incoming cash, the Honolulu Ladd & Co. had shut down in November 1844.

 As the company liquidated, they felt they were owed money by the government, but the case required lengthy arbitration.

 Both the British and Americans accused the Kingdom of being biased against them.

 Then Brinsmade sued newspaper publisher James Jackson Jarves for libel for publishing the story.

 There was now an official Attorney General for the first time in Hawaii: John Ricord.
 However, several parties to the lawsuits did not recognize his authority, so this case was added to the arbitration.
 In June 1846 the new American Commissioner Anthony Ten Eyck arrived, who served as lawyer for the company.
 Joel Turrill took over as the new Consul.
 After many hearings, which were treated as entertaining theater by the Honolulu residents, Ladd & Co. gave up recovering anything.

 By October 1846 Charles Reed Bishop and William Little Lee arrived from New York.
 Lee would organize a court system and become its chief justice.
 Bishop would help sort out the accounts of Ladd & Co., then start Hawaii's first bank and inherit the largest landholdings in the islands.